 The government has committed to establishing a native timber industry advisory panel responsible for overseeing and making plans for the future.

-Views are wide-ranging about native forestry, and the panel will likely include representation from a cross section of stakeholders to ensure that these views are heard and fully understood.
-The approach allows for open engagement, and provides real opportunities for input into the policy development process.
+The panel includes representation from a cross-section of stakeholders to ensure that wide-ranging views are heard and fully understood.
+The approach allows for open engagement and provides real opportunities for input into the policy development process.

 The native timber advisory panel’s role